shubhamjain148/gmail2Notion/README.md

 <div align="center">

-## Port emails from gmail to Notion
+## 🚀 Port emails from gmail to Notion 🚀

 </div>

 Get your emails from gmail which have specific labels into notion and create a reading list out of your newsletters, subscriptions and other things.

+Clone this project to get started

 ## Before using